 Income of military personnel for the purposes of child support includes basic pay, basic allowance for quarters, housing allowance, and other allowances.

 If your deployment, or that of the other parent, affects an existing order, you can file a motion to modify it.
-You should attach a copy of the military order of deployment, a letter from the commanding officer, and any other supporting information that the court would find helpful.
+You should attach a copy of the military order of deployment, a letter from the commanding officer, and any other supporting information the court would find helpful.

 If you are able to reach an agreement about the changes, the court should be able to process them immediately.

-You will need to notify the family division of any address changes.
-You should notify the Office of Child Support if you need to change a child support order.
+Also notify the Office of Child Support if you need to change a child support order.